jxxcarlson/elm-currency/README.md

        |> value (bankTime 366) |> valueToString
     --> "0 Greenbucks (C)"
 ```

+Notice that the money created for this currency has an issue date and
+and expiration date.
+An account with holdings of this
+valued at times before or after the expiration date has zero value.

 See the documentation for module `Currency` for more information, e,g,,
 how credit or debit an account.